EojinK/KU_DeeplearningAssignment1/README.md

+# KU_DeeplearningAssignment1
+This is an assignment1 I did while taking a deep learning course at Korea University.

 github url: https://github.com/EojinK/KU_DeeplearningAssignment1

 In this assignment, I implemented 2-Layer Neural Net with Sofmax Classifier.
 I Performed the image classification using “CIFAR-10” dataset.